thoth-station/s2i-example/README.rst

-Thoth's stack guidance example in OpenShift s2i
+Thoth's provenance check example in OpenShift s2i
 -----------------------------------------------

-This is an example of OpenShift's s2i (source-to-image) application which uses Thoth's recommendations to recommend Python packages.
+This is an example of OpenShift's s2i (source-to-image) application which uses Thoth's provenance-check to check integrity of stack.

 .. code-block:: console